bloominstituteoftechnology/web-s7-challenge-peacemakerbak/README.md

 **Inside the [index.js](frontend/index.js) module:**

-- Wrap the `<App />` element using `BrowserRouter` from React Router.
+- Wrap the `<App />` element using `BrowserRouter` from React Router. // DONE //

 **Inside the [App.js](./frontend/components/App.js) module:**

-- Inside the `nav`, render two `NavLinks`:
+- Inside the `nav`, render two `NavLinks`: /// DONE //
     1. One with text content **Home** that navigates to "/".
     2. One with text content **Order** that navigates to "/order".

-- Below the `nav`, render a `Routes` element containing two `Route` elements:
+- Below the `nav`, render a `Routes` element containing two `Route` elements: //DONE//
     1. When the path is "/" it renders `<Home />`.
     2. When the path is "/order" it renders `<Form />`.

 **Inside the [Home.js](./frontend/components/Home.js) module:**

-- Create a click handler so that clicking on the image navigates the user to "/order".
+- Create a click handler so that clicking on the image navigates the user to "/order". // DONE //

 #### 👉 TASK 4 - Create a form to submit pizza orders